llaske/cordova-plugin-wkwebview-file-xhr/README.md

 ## About Sugarizer update

+This plugin has been adapted for Sugarizer.
+Following is the list of updates:

-`XmlHttpRequest` look file from path relative to `Sugarizer.app/www/`.
+* `XmlHttpRequest` look file from path relative to `Sugarizer.app/www/`.
 That's correct when request are launched from a JavaScript file run from `index.html` but it's incorrect when launched from a subdirectory (in an activities).
 This patch use the current location as current path.

+* On iOS 13+, force mobile mode for the WkWebView.

 ## About the cordova-plugin-wkwebview-file-xhr